The Open Budget Campaign in the Niger Delta: The Journey so far

-In 2015 Social Action partnered with USAID in the Strengthening Advocacy and Civic Engagement (SACE) project.
+In 2015 Alone partnered with USAID in the Strengthening Advocacy and Civic Engagement (SACE) project.
 This partnership shaped our strategy for engagement and resulted in the formation of the Open Budget Cluster with an enhanced capacity to constructively engage with the state governments in the Niger Delta in a move towards an open budget structure.
 The ultimate goal is an inclusive, transparent and accountable government capable of prudent management of public funds.

 How the states have fared